AngeloKai/ml-for-web/README.md

 * Android shipped
     [Neural Network API](https://developer.android.com/ndk/guides/neuralnetworks/index.html)

-Native platforms have long had optimized mathmatical libraires that can be hardware accelerated.
+Native platforms have long had optimized mathematical libraries that can be hardware accelerated.
-Some of the mathmatical libraries have come from standardization such as [Basic Linear Algebra Subprograms (BLAS)]http://www.netlib.org/blas/#_history), which has [a variety of implementations](https://en.wikipedia.org/wiki/Basic_Linear_Algebra_Subprograms#Implementations) in different platforms.
+Some of the mathematical libraries have come from standardization such as [Basic Linear Algebra Subprograms (BLAS)]http://www.netlib.org/blas/#_history), which has [a variety of implementations](https://en.wikipedia.org/wiki/Basic_Linear_Algebra_Subprograms#Implementations) on different platforms.

 Other than platform API support, development frameworks can also build their executables to run with hardware accelerations.
-The frameworks have really helped the developer ecosystem to grow, especially because *training* is so critical in ML development.
+The frameworks have helped the developer ecosystem to grow, especially because *training* is so critical in ML development.
 Examples include:
 * Google's [TensorFlow Lite and Mobile](https://www.tensorflow.org/mobile/)
 * Microsoft's [CNTK support for UWP](https://docs.microsoft.com/en-us/cognitive-toolkit/CNTK-Library-Evaluation-on-UWP)